 - 19.1 The School distinguishes between safeguarding children who have suffered or are likely to suffer significant harm and those in need of additional early help support from one or more agencies.
-The former are referred to Herts Children's Services (or the Children's Services where the child lives) immediately and the latter receive inter agency assessment using either a single service or integrated service request. - 19.1.1 In the latter case, we understand that early help assessments involve the child and family and the support of professional agencies.
-If parents or child do not consent, advice will be taken on a referral to children's social care.
+The former are referred to Herts Children's Services (or the Children's Services where the child lives) immediately and the latter receive inter agency assessment using either a single service or integrated service request.
+Pupils over the age of 18 may be referred to the Adult services including Adult mental health teams. - 19.1.1 In the latter case, we understand that early help assessments involve the child and family and the support of professional agencies.
+If parents or child do not consent, advice will be taken on a referral to children's services.